usharesoft/appcenter-docs/admin/en/source/pages/config/config-secretmanager.rst

 Configuring Secret Manager
 --------------------------

-By default the secret manager is already configured.
-UForge accesses Vault by using a token stored in ``/etc/UShareSoft/uforge/uforge_vault_token``.
+By default the secret manager is already configured and installed on the database node.
+UForge accesses Vault by using a token stored in a file and given in **uforge.conf**.
 This token should be able to read, write and create tokens on Vault.

 Settings regarding the secret manager are stored in ``/etc/UShareSoft/uforge/uforge.conf``: